PriyaKencharaddi/Offtrack/README.md

-# Offtrack — Subscription Fatigue Checker
+# Offtrack — Conquering Subscription Fatigue

 > Stop paying for subscriptions you forgot.